Running up the score: Ohio State

 In 1968, the Ohio State Buckeyes, en route to a national championship, defeated their bitter rival, the Michigan Wolverines, 50–14.
 Late in the game, Ohio State held a commanding 44–14 advantage and scored one final touchdown.
 Rather than taking the more common extra point kick, Ohio State head coach Woody Hayes opted for a two-point conversion, which was unsuccessful.
 When asked later why he went for two points, Hayes said, "Because I couldn't go for three!", though players have commented that there was some sort of confusion on the extra point kick, and Hayes was just covering for his players.
 The following season, the heavily favored Buckeyes fell to the Wolverines, with Bo Schembechler using the 50–14 blowout as a motivation.

 Head coach Urban Meyer's 2014 Ohio State team defeated Wisconsin 59–0 in the Big Ten championship game.
-Meyer later said that he intentionally ran up the score against Wisconsin to help his team be chosen for the College Football Playoff.
+Meyer later said that he intentionally ran up the score against Wisconsin to help his team be chosen for the College Football Playoff, which they eventually won the National Championship.